Nanabozho: Nanabozho name variations

 Like the transcription variations found among "Nanabozho," often Mishaabooz is transcribed into French as Michabous and represented in English as Michabou.
 Additional name variations include "Winneboujou, Winabojo, Wenabozho, Wenaboozhoo, Waynaboozhoo, Wenebojo, Nanaboozhoo, Nanabojo, Nanabushu, Nanabush, Nanapush, Nenabush, Nenabozho, Nanabosho, Manabush, Manabozho, Manibozho, Nanahboozho, Minabozho, Manabus, Manibush, Manabozh, Manabozo, Manabozho, Manabusch, Manabush, Manabus, Menabosho, Nanaboojoo, Nanaboozhoo, Nanaboso, Nanabosho, Nenabuc, Amenapush, Ne-Naw-bo-zhoo, Kwi-wi-sens Nenaw-bo-zhoo [...]
 Michabo, Michabou, Michabous, Michaboo, Mishabo, Michabo, Misabos, Misabooz," and "Messou."

 In popular culture

-Published in 1855, Henry Wadsworth Longfellow's epic poem, The Song of Hiawatha, is an outsider retelling of several Nanabozho stories.
-This claim is based on research conducted by Henry Rowe Schoolcraft.
+Henry Wadsworth Longfellow's epic poem The Song of Hiawatha (1855) is adapted from several Nanabozho stories, along with Longfellow's own inventions.
+However, the poem has little to do with the historical or legendary Hiawatha.

-Nanabozho is featured in the form of a trickster rabbit in Belgian comic series Yakari.
+Nanabozho is featured, as "Nanabozo", in the form of a trickster rabbit in the Swiss bandes dessinées series Yakari, e.g. Yakari et Nanabozo (1978).

+The novel Motorcycles and Sweetgrass, a novel by Drew Hayden Taylor, contains a contemporary depiction of Nanabozho.
+Published in 2010, the trickster is portrayed as a white man who charms his way into an Indigenous family living on the Otter Lake reserve.

+The novel Moon of the Crusted Snow by Waubeshig Rice contains a retelling of a story involving Nanabozho.
+Published in 2018, the spirit is called by the name Nanabush and is involved in a retelling of the story "Nanabush and the Wild Geese".